gaojon/sd_rocm/README.md

 ```

-Check if the PyTorch include the GPU arch which you are using
+Check if the PyTorch includes the GPU arch which you are using.
+If it return empty list, it means you are not using the correct PyTorch.
+You should not see this issue if you starting with docker with ROCm/PyTorch image.

 ```
-python -c "import torch;print(torch.cuda.get_arch_list())"
+python -c "import torch;print(torch.cuda.get_arch_list())" ['gfx900', 'gfx906', 'gfx908', 'gfx90a', 'gfx1030', 'gfx1100', 'gfx1101', 'gfx940', 'gfx941', 'gfx942']
 ```